Hotmoka/hotmoka/tutorial/Takamaka.md

 In our `Main` class, variable `albert` holds a machine-independent reference to an object of class `Person`, that has been just created in blockchain.
-Let us invoke the `toString()` method of that object now.
+Let us invoke the `toString()` method on that object now.
 For that, we run a transaction using `albert` as _receiver_ of `toString()`.

 > In object-oriented languages, the _receiver_ of a call to a non-`static`